ned14/outcome/doc/src/content/tutorial/interop/_index.md

 This is the final section of the tutorial, and it is unavoidably quite lengthy.

-One thing which Outcome solves -- which alternatives do not -- is how to non-intrusively tie together multiple third party libraries, each using Outcome with custom incommensurate `E` types, or indeed arbitrary return types which are "split" `T|E` return types.
+One thing which Outcome solves -- which alternatives do not -- is how to **non-intrusively** tie together multiple third party libraries, each using Outcome -- or some other `T|E` implementatation like `std::expected<T, E>` -- with custom incommensurate `E` types, or indeed arbitrary return types which are "split" `T|E` return types.
 Solving this well is the *coup de grâce* of Outcome against alternative approaches to this problem domain,